gwu-libraries/gw-sufia/README.md

 # Admin Users

-As a stopgap with the current rudimentary implementation of user groups, to make an admin user with id USERID do the following:
+As a stopgap with the current rudimentary implementation of user groups, to make an admin user with id USERID do the following at the rails console:

 ```ruby
 user = User.find(USERID)